 Attractions such as Xcaret amusement park or scuba diving from Cozumel Island are popular with expats and tourists alike.

-If you want to get away for the day, island visits to Cozumel, famous for water sports and snorkelling, are popular.
+If you want to get away for the day, island visits to Cozumel, famous for water sports and snorkeling, are popular.

 Playa del Carmen is around 30 minutes away from the main airport of Cancun.
 An hour’s drive away is Chetumal, the border town to Belize, with a duty-free area.
 This makes it very easy to jump to Belize for a day or two.

-The Riviera Maya Jazz festival in November attracts international artists for 3 days of music on the beach and is great if you’re into this sort of thing.
+The Riviera Maya Jazz Festival in November attracts international artists for three days of music on the beach and is great if you’re into this sort of thing.

-2. Lake Chapala – thriving & popular retirement community and lakeside living
+2. Lake Chapala – the most popular retirement community and lakeside living

 In Jalisco state, you will find Mexico’s largest freshwater lake and the old-world, charming town of Chapala.
-It has cobbled streets, colourful gardens and lush green mountains, which thrive in its pleasant year-round spring-like climate.
+It has cobbled streets, colorful gardens, and lush green mountains, which thrive in its pleasant year-round spring-like climate.

-Most expats rent or buy homes in Chula Vista, Ajijic, Riberas del Pilar among others, but each neighbourhood has its individualistic style.
-In neighbouring Ajijic, there are some gated communities also.
+Most expats rent or buy homes in Chula Vista, Ajijic, and Riberas del Pilar, among others, but each neighborhood has its individualistic style.
+In neighboring Ajijic, there are some gated communities also.

 Chapala is a small town with basic amenities, golf courses, and markets.
 It tends to attract older populations of retired expats.
 It has a vibrant yet peaceful environment that is the perfect balance between activity and relaxation.